JohannesFKnauf/parti-time/README.md

 In [```src/itest/resources/examples/v1_yaml/TimeTracker.sample.yml```](https://github.com/JohannesFKnauf/parti-time/blob/master/src/itest/resources/examples/v1_yaml/TimeTracker.sample.yml) you find a 2-day sample v1 time partitioning.
 You won't need it, except if you have legacy files that you want to convert to a new format.

 v1 YAML timelines are deprecated and will be removed in future versions.
+Use `pt convert` to migrate.